Right-wing politics: France

-The political term right-wing was first used during the French Revolution, when liberal deputies of the Third Estate generally sat to the left of the presiding officer's chair, a custom that began in the Estates General of 1789.
-The nobility, members of the Second Estate, generally sat to the right.
-In the successive legislative assemblies, monarchists who supported the Old Regime were commonly referred to as rightists because they sat on the right side.
-A major figure on the right was Joseph de Maistre, who argued for an authoritarian form of conservatism.

 Throughout France in the 19th century, the main line dividing the left and right was between supporters of the republic and those of the monarchy, who were often secularist and Catholic respectively.
-On the right, the Legitimists and Ultra-royalists held counter-revolutionary views, while the Orléanists hoped to create a constitutional monarchy under their preferred branch of the royal family, which briefly became a reality after the 1830 July Revolution.

-The centre-right Gaullists in post-World War II France advocated considerable social spending on education and infrastructure development as well as extensive economic regulation, but limited the wealth redistribution measures characteristic of social democracy.

 Hungary

 The dominance of the political right of inter-war Hungary, after the collapse of a short-lived Communist regime, was described by historian István Deák:

 Between 1919 and 1944 Hungary was a rightist country.
 Forged out of a counter-revolutionary heritage, its governments advocated a "nationalist Christian" policy; they extolled heroism, faith, and unity; they despised the French Revolution, and they spurned the liberal and socialist ideologies of the 19th century.
 The governments saw Hungary as a bulwark against bolshevism and bolshevism's instruments: socialism, cosmopolitanism, and Freemasonry.
 They perpetrated the rule of a small clique of aristocrats, civil servants, and army officers, and surrounded with adulation the head of the state, the counterrevolutionary Admiral Horthy.

 India

+Current prime minister of India, Narendra Modi is often considered as a right-wing leader, who follows the ideology of Hindutva, a right-wing Hindu nationalist political ideology.

 Although freedom fighters are favoured, the right-wing tendency to elect or appoint politicians and government officials based on aristocratic and religious ties is common to almost all the states of India.
-Multiple political parties however identify with terms and beliefs which are, by political consensus, right or left wing.
+Multiple political parties, however, identify with terms and beliefs which are, by political consensus, right- or left-wing.
 Certain political parties such as the Bharatiya Janata Party, identify with conservative and nationalist elements.
 Some, such as the Indian National Congress, take a liberal stance.
 The Communist Party of India, Communist Party of India (Marxist), and others, identify with left-wing socialist and communist concepts.
-Other political parties take differing stands, and hence cannot be clearly grouped as the left- and the right-wing.
+Other political parties take differing stands, and hence cannot be clearly grouped as the left and the right wing.